-Purpose of processing: We deliver a range of community and inpatient care across adult mental health, children and young people's services, mental health services for older people and forensic services.
+Purpose of processing: We deliver a range of community and inpatient care across adult mental health, learning disabilities, children and young people's services, mental health services for older people and secure inpatient services.
 Geographically we're one of the largest NHS Foundation Trusts in the country, spanning County Durham and Darlington, Teesside, North Yorkshire and York and Selby.
-Our 7,500 staff work across more than 90 sites.
-We work in partnership with local authorities, clinical commissioning groups, voluntary organisations, the private sector.
+We work in partnership with local authorities, clinical commissioning groups, voluntary organisations and the private sector.